aurelia/fetch-client/doc/article/en-US/http-services.md

 ### Limitations

 * This library does not include a polyfill for Fetch.
-If you need to support [browsers that haven't implemented Fetch](http://caniuse.com/#feat=fetch), you will need to install a polyfill like [GitHub's Fetch polyfill](https://github.com/github/fetch).
+If you need to support [browsers that have not implemented Fetch](http://caniuse.com/#feat=fetch), you will need to install a polyfill like [GitHub's Fetch polyfill](https://github.com/github/fetch).
 * This library does not work around any of the existing limitations in the Fetch API, including:
   * Fetch does not currently support aborting requests or specifying request timeouts.
   * Fetch does not currently support progress reporting.